-Update 7/3/2014: a video showing Cortana's functionality on a Windows Phone 8.1 device was leaked.
+Update 7/3/2014: A video showing Cortana's functionality on a Windows Phone 8.1 device has been posted on YouTube.

 Reports have highlighted that Cortana will be an opt-in service, so you don't have to worry about her (or it) tracking you.
 Similar to Siri, Cortana will learn and adapt to your interactions and perform basic features such as setting an alarm when prompted to.
 And she has a lovely voice.